Skip to content Skip to navigation menu

 Removing tiles

 Removing wall tiles and floor tiles is a relatively easy process, but it can also be hazardous.
 Chips and shards of tiles can be very sharp, so it’s essential to wear protective gloves and safety goggles.
-For the same reason it’s advisable to wear a long sleeve top, and to clear up tile fragments as you go along.
+For the same reason it’s advisable to wear a long sleeved top, and to clear up tile fragments as you go along.

 What tools do I use to remove old tiles?

 Removing tiles usually requires only a small number of tools, such as a hammer, a chisel and a utility knife, especially if you’re removing a whole wall or floor.
-But if you’re removing and replacing a single tile, you will also need some specialist tools which will help with the delicate job of removal without damaging surrounding tiles.
+But if you’re removing and replacing a single tile, you will also need some specialist tools, which will help with the delicate job of removal without damaging surrounding tiles.
 We’ve provided a full list of necessary tools at the beginning of this guide.

 How do I remove wall tiles?